ias-tcd/competitor-matching-model/README.md

 # Install the pre-commit hooks
 pre-commit install

-# Add an environment file (this can be populated later)
+# Add an environment file and start by populating it with the frontend url
-touch .env
+echo FRONTEND_URL=http://localhost:5173 >> .env

 # Build the docker container
 make build

+# Run Django migrations
+# These represent database schema changes and need to be run every time the database structure changes
+# (e.g. new tables adding, table structure changing)
+make migrate

 # Run the application
 make run